xvxx/dino/README.txt

     $ dino run math.dinoasm
     1+2=3

-This can be helpful in debugging or development of Dino itself.
+Still looks right!
+Running dinoasm directly can be helpful in debugging or development of Dino itself.

-There are a few files in `examples/` with hand written dinoasm you can examine or run, too:
+If you want to explore further, there are a few files in `examples/` with hand written dinoasm you can examine or run, too:

     $ dino run examples/99.dinoasm
     99 bottles of beer on the wall...

-Finally, we can see the bytecode produced by the assembler:
+Finally, we can see the bytecode produced by the assembler for our LDPL computer program:

     $ dino bytes math.ldpl
     76 68 80 76 2 09 17 01 08 18 17 09 19 02 08 20 19 20 18 20 21 31
     18 31 16384 31 20 31 16385 31 21 31 16386 06 "+" "=" "\r\n"

-We can also save this output to a .dinocode file and run it directly.
+While internally the bytecode is stored as a vector of numbers, when it's printed to the screen or loaded from a file we separate each number with a space and display strings literally.

-Or modify it before running it:
+This means we can save `dino bytes`'s output to a .dinocode file and run it directly.
+Or even modify it before running it:

     $ dino bytes math.ldpl | sed 's/17 01/17 13/g' > math.dinocode
     $ dino run math.dinocode
     13+2=15

-Or, you know, just write all our code this way:
+Some prefer to write all their code this way:
-    $ echo "76 68 80 76 02 31 16384 31 16385 06 \"hax!\" \"\n\"" > hi.dinocode
+    $ echo "76 68 80 76 02 31 16384 01 -4 06 \"hax!\n\"" > hi.dinocode
     $ dino run hi.dinocode
     hax!